SugarSecurity/The-Sugar-Scoop/anti-trust.md

 ## Mr Baskin - Calls the CEOs Cyber Barons
 Bezos first - Amazon is a gatekeeper to things like web streaming, e-commerce.
 Is currently wrapped up with HBO Max / Fire stick and won't approve until they get IP rights to media content??
 Bezos says he doesn't know and hopefully they can come to an agreement.
 Baskin reiterates that yes this specific example is 2 decently sized companies negotiating but Amazon is still the strong arm.
 And there are millions of small companies that can not negotiate.

 Smart Homes example - Echo is normally priced way below cost, making competition impossible.
 They have enough money to burn and want to control the space.
 Also Ring.
 Mr. Baskin quotes another document with Amazon on record saying when they bought Ring they don't care about the tech they mostly want the market position and control.
+Alexa defaults to Amazon music, Amazon batteries and products, etc. Is Amazon training alexa to promote their own products.

+Bezos says yes but nothing wrong with that.
+Promoting your own products is normal.

+## Gaetz to Pichai
+Google took $15M from Chinese government to work on AI partnership.
+Also leaked memo describing a blacklist of "fringe" news sites.
+Quick aside from the author - https://www.ctvnews.ca/sci-tech/canadian-smart-glasses-going-offline-weeks-after-company-bought-by-google-1.5042010

+Pichai goes back and forth regarding whether or not they manually or automatically handle things like blacklists, copyright striking, etc. Pichai agrees there is a manual element to the way in which sites are ranked and blacklisted.
+Gaetz says right wing sites are usually punished.
+Also anti-google articles.

+## Hank Johnson to Bezos
+Amazon makes money when counterfeit goods are sold, and Amazon has a history of being loose and slow with enforcing anti-counterfeitting.
+Bezos responds he agrees, counterfeitting is a scourge, Amazon has a policy to investigate.
+Hank cuts him off saying that yes they have policies but they don't enforce it.
+They use knock off products to push off competitors.
+Pop Sockets for example, again.
+Bezos says he would rather lose money than a customer and he wants customers to trust Amazon.

+Hank says companies selling on their platform get buried unless they pay extra for ads.
+Bezos says yeah thats how advertising works.

+### Brief Recess